ByStronq/Caissa/README.md

   - Send friend requests.
   - Chat with your friends.
   - Invite your friends to your room regardless of ELO score.

+# Download
+Get the latest version from the [Releases](https://github.com/ByStronq/Caissa/releases) page